Qwerty12345-ai/AI_ASSIGNMENT/README.md

 ## ⚠️ Disclaimer

-Crypto AI chatbot is for educational use only.
-Always do your own research (DYOR) before investing in any cryptocurrency.
+The Crypto AI chatbot is for educational purposes only.
+Always do your research (DYOR) before investing in any cryptocurrency.

 ## 📝 License